TCMcG008/stream-rollback/README.md

 1.  take a snap shot || back-up of the CentOS Stream environment
 2.  dowload the script
 3.  chmod +x stream-rollback.sh
-4.  as root-level user, execute the script: <br />
+4.  as root-level user, execute the script ./stream-rollback.sh [options]
-        ./stream-rollback.sh [options]
-5.  reboot the system
+6.  reboot the system
-6.  if successfully rolled-back, manually execute the deployment script of the RHEL clone
+5.  if successfully rolled-back, manually execute the deployment script of the RHEL clone